Beneficial and Harmful Explanatory Machine Learning: Experiments

 \subsection{Methods and design}

-\begingroup We use two experiment interfaces, one for Noughts and Crosses and another one for the Island Game.
-For both, we adopt a two-group pre-test post-test design (Table \ref{table:experiment_procedure}).
-In the pre-test, performance of participants in both self learning and machine-aided learning groups are measured in an identical way.
-During training, we introduce to participants the concept of pairs and they are able to see correct answers of some game positions.
-In the post-test, performance of both self-learning and machine-aided groups are evaluated in the exact same way as in the pre-test.
+We use two experiment interfaces, one for Noughts and Crosses and another one for the Island Game.
+A human player always plays as player one (X for Noughts and Crosses and Blue for the Island Game) and starts the game.
+For both, we adopt a two-group pre-training post-training design (Table \ref{table:experiment_procedure}).
+We first introduce to participants rules of the game and the concept of pairs.
+In the pre-training stage, performance of participants in both self learning and machine-aided learning groups are measured in an identical way.
+During training, they are able to see correct answers of some game positions.
+In the post-training, performance of both self-learning and machine-aided groups are evaluated in the exact same way as in the pre-training.
 This experiment setting allows to evaluate the degree of change in performance as the result of explanations.
-Each question in pre- and post-test is the presentation of a board for which it is the participant's turn to play.
+Each question in pre- and post-training is the presentation of a board for which it is the participant's turn to play.
 They are asked to select what they consider to be the optimal move.
 A question category of $win_i$ denotes a game position winnable in $i$ moves of the human player.
 An exemplary question is shown in the Figure \ref{fig:pretest}.
-The post-test questions are rotated and flipped from pre-test questions.
+The post-training questions are rotated and flipped from pre-training questions.
 In each test, only 15 questions are given to limit experiment duration to one hour.
-The response time of participants was recorded for each pre-test and post-test question.
+The response time of participants was recorded for each pre-training and post-training question.